collective-soundworks/collective-soundworks.github.io/plugins/logger.md

 ### Prefix in log files

 By default all log files (client-side and server-side) are prefixed following a format: `yyyy.mm.dd_hh.mm.ss_id_${basename}`.
-This behavior can be turned of by seeting the `uesPrefix` option to false when creating a writer.
+This behavior can be turned of by seeting the `usePrefix` option to false when creating a writer.

 With `usePrefix = true` (default):